tradle/tradleconf/README.md

 #### RankOne

 Provider: RankOne
+Purpose:
-Purpose: compare photo id vs selfie photo for similarity
+- compare photo id vs selfie photo for similarity
+- analyze a photo with a face, extract various information such as demographics and orientation

 Example config: